Best Smart Door Locks 2026: 6 Tested, No Fees

 Are smart locks good for Airbnb hosts?

 Yes — guest code generation plus auto-expiry at checkout plus remote access defines the host-friendly feature set.
-The Yale Assure Lock 2 stores 250 codes plus integrates with the Airbnb API.
-The August retrofit also integrates with the Airbnb API — useful for renter-host setups.
+The Yale Assure Lock 2 stores up to 250 access codes, so each guest stay can carry its own time-boxed entry code.
+The August retrofit handles app-issued guest access over built-in Wi-Fi without an exterior change, useful for renter-host setups.
 The Ultraloq U-Bolt Pro adds fingerprint enrollment for repeat guests.
 The /guides/best-airbnb-vacation-rental-smart-security-2026 hub covers the full vacation-rental security stack.

 What is ANSI/BHMA grade and which products meet Grade 1?

 The ANSI/BHMA grading specifies cycle count plus force resistance.
 Grade 1 withstands 250,000 cycles plus 150 lbs force; Grade 2 handles 150,000 cycles; Grade 3 the 100,000-cycle residential floor.
-The Schlage Encode Plus and the Level Lock Pro (BHMA AAA, Grade 1 equivalent) meet Grade 1.
-The Yale Assure Lock 2, Ultraloq U-Bolt Pro, and Wyze Auto-Lock Bolt v2 hold Grade 2.
-Security.org's 150 simulated break-ins methodology validates these ratings.
+The Schlage Encode Plus is the one mainstream pick in this slate certified to ANSI Grade 1.
+The Yale Assure Lock 2, Ultraloq U-Bolt Pro, and Wyze Auto-Lock Bolt v2 hold Grade 2, and the Level Lock Pro does not publish an ANSI/BHMA grade.
+These ratings come from ANSI/BHMA grade documentation on each manufacturer's specification sheet.

 Does Aliro 1.0 (NFC standard) change anything for smart locks?